Synchronization for KPZ: Examples

 \begin{remark}

 In the previous proposition we have proven that we can apply Theorem \ref{thm:synchronization_for_kpz}.
 The latter guarantees synchronization up to subtracting time-dependent constants \(c (\omega , t)\).
 In fact it seems possible to choose \(c(\omega, t) \equiv \overline{c}(\omega)\) for a time-independent \( \overline{c} ( \omega)\).
 For fractional noise we could show this in Remark~\ref{rem:constants_for_fractional_noise}, but in the argument we made use of the spatial smoothness of the noise to write an ODE for the constant \(c(\omega, t)\): Equation \eqref{eqn:constants_fractional_noise}.
-Backwards in time the same approach guaranteed that \(h_{\infty}\) is the unique solution to the KPZ Equation for \(t \in \RR\), up to constant (in time and space) shifts.

-The approach of Remark~\ref{rem:constants_for_fractional_noise} can be lifted to the space-time white noise setting by defining the product which appears in the ODE for example in a paracontrolled way.
-To complete the argument one would need to control the paracontrolled norms, and not only the H\"older norms in the convergences of Theorem \ref{thm:synchronization_for_kpz}.
+It seems reasonable to expect that the approach of Remark~\ref{rem:constants_for_fractional_noise} can be lifted to the space-time white noise setting by defining the product which appears in the ODE for example in a paracontrolled way.
+To complete the argument one would need to control the paracontrolled, and not only the H\"older norms in the convergences of Theorem \ref{thm:synchronization_for_kpz}.
 This appears feasible, but falls beyond the aims of the present paper.

 \end{remark}